 So Why is it Called "Wabash"?

 A couple of years ago I came across an image on the fantastic Vintage Workwear blog of an early 1900s fabric swatch from Carhartt promoting their various fabric options with some brief descriptions.
-One of the fabrics is a heart-pattern striped indigo, that's either made by Stifel or or other calico maker of similar quality.
+One of the fabrics is a heart-pattern striped indigo, that's either made by Stifel or another calico maker of similar quality.
 I hadn't paid such close attention to some of the partially obscured descriptions but I looked at them again recently because I was interested in the pincheck fabric on the bottom.
 Then I looked at the indigo fabric's description:

 Although partially obscurbed, it seems to say "ADOPTED BY WABASH RR AS A UNIFORM FOR THEIR EMPLOYEES".

-"I'm about 99 percent positive the term came out of the Wabash Railroad, was was literally named after an Indiana River," says Instagram's @masochistic_clown and manager at La Lovely Vintage in Denver.
+"I'm about 99 percent positive the term came out of the Wabash Railroad, which was literally named after an Indiana River," says Instagram's @masochistic_clown and manager at La Lovely Vintage in Denver.
 "They were one of the first big railroads on the eastern side of the United States.
 The striped indigo fabric…eventually became used colloquially to describe early striped denims that would have been used on the Wabash line."

-“I think your suspicions are correct, that this fabric was named after the railroad and not the Wabash Confederacy,” says Prof. Susan-Sleeper Smith, professor of history at Michigan State University, whose research examines Native American-Euro-American encounters during the colonial and early national histories of North America.
+“I think your suspicions are correct, that this fabric was named after the railroad and not the Wabash Confederacy,” says Prof. Susan Sleeper-Smith, professor of history at Michigan State University, whose research examines Native American-Euro-American encounters during the colonial and early national histories of North America.
 “I cannot imagine that the Wabash Confederacy was viewed in a favorable light by residents in mid-19th century America.
-Most people would have remembered that Indians, especially the Miami, who were one of the major leaders of the confederacy, as a threatening presence.
+Most people would have remembered that Indians, especially the Miami, who were one of the major leaders of the (Wabash) Confederacy, as a threatening presence.
 The Miami remained an ongoing presence who continued to live on highly desirable lands.
-The Confederacy had led to repeated defeats of both the Kentucky militia and U.S. Army and I cannot imagine that this was an appealing image to sell men’s overalls.
+The (Wabash) Confederacy had led to repeated defeats of both the Kentucky militia and U.S. Army and I cannot imagine that this was an appealing image to sell men’s overalls.
 Also, since the Wabash (Railroad) began early operations in 1837, and this was considered a major sign of American progress...the railroad rather than the Indigenous confederacy seems the more obvious source for the name.”